sdownin/awareness-cues-amj/README.md

 > [Back to Contents](#contents  "Back")

-For instructional purposes, we will only compare the estamation algorithm for the first model `m0`.
+Compare the estamation algorithm for the model `m4`.
 You may repeat the same steps as needed to compare other models.

-Compute the first model `m0` again using MCMCMLE (instead of bootstrapped PMLE) and save to disk as an RDS (serialized) file:
+Compute the first model `m4` again using MCMCMLE (instead of bootstrapped PMLE) and save to disk as an RDS (serialized) file:

 ```r
 ## set pseudorandom number generator seed for reproducibility